csenio/staR/README.md

 # staR

-staR is a social network built using MongoDB, React, Node and Express
+staR is a social network built using MongoDB, React, Node.js and Express